Summary

 After students discuss their observations and questions related to the video, number students in the class one through six.
 Pass out one of the documents to a student whose number corresponds with the following documents (see slide six):

-Pass out the documents organizer handout to all students.
+Pass out the document organizer handout to all students.
 As students read their document, have them jot down notes about what they read using the organizer as a guide.
 After all students have read their assigned document and completed notes on the organizer, form groups of the students who read the same document.
-Note: If you have a large class, you might consider forming two groups of students per article.
+If you have a large class, you might consider forming two groups of students for each article.
 Try to keep groups to five or fewer students.

 Give each group chart tablet paper and a marker.
 Using the organizer as guide, have them create a chart that they will use to "teach" their document to the rest of the class.
 The name of the document and the speaker or author should be included along with a few statements or a bulleted list of important ideas from the document.
 The presentation should include the viewpoint that the author or speaker presents about the war in Vietnam.
 As each document is presented, ask students to complete their notes on their own graphic organizer.